Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 Grasping tendrils of stone surround your foe, clutching and grabbing as they anchor your foe to the ground.
 Make a Prowess attack against a creature of your choice within range.
 If you hit, apply two stacks of rooted.

-If you have at least 4 stacks of earth exposure, this spell becomes multi-target, and targets all creatures in a 5 foot radius within range instead.
+If you have at least 4 stacks of earth exposure, this spell becomes multi-target, and targets all creatures in a 1 tile radius within range instead.

 ### Stone Touch